 LLC owners are busy people.
 Many, in addition to nurturing and growing their own business, also work part or full-time for an outside employer.
 That can certainly help create financial security during the uncertain early days of fledgling startups, but what does it mean if and when outside employment is terminated?
 The regulations regarding unemployment benefits for LLC owners are nuanced and varied.
 We’ve compiled the highlights of what you need to know about filing for and collecting unemployment.

-ALERT: Filing Unemployment Due to COVID-19 Pandemic
+ALERT: Filing Unemployment Due to COVID-19

 Every State Is Different